JianquanWang/h36m-fetch/README.md

 images.
 The scripts in this repository make it easy to download, extract, and preprocess the images and annotations from Human3.6M.

+This version is an expanding of https://github.com/anibali/h36m-fetch, provided 3D pose estimation dataset download and processing.

 ## Requirements

 * Python 3